To make it a little less confusing, here is a summary of the cataract packages we offer at Oklahoma Medical Eye Group:

-For Basic Cataract Surgery, Monofocal Lens Implant will be used:
+For Basic Cataract Surgery, a monofocal lens implant will be used:

 Monofocal IOLs are your basic option.
 They help you see clearly with correction (glasses or contacts) by replacing your cloudy natural lens.
-They do not correct astigmatism, so you may need light glasses for distance vision, and will need reading glasses or contacts to help you focus on near and intermediate objects.
+They do not correct astigmatism, so depending on your eyes, you may need light glasses for distance vision, and will need reading glasses or contacts to help you focus on near and intermediate objects.

 Custom Cataract Surgery

-To correct distance vision, almost 40% of people with cataracts would also benefit from astigmatism correction with a toric IOL.
-If you’re one of them, we can address both your astigmatism and cataracts without an additional surgery using a specially designed toric IOL.
+To correct distance vision, almost 40% of people with cataracts would benefit from astigmatism correction with a toric IOL.
+If you are one of them, we can address both your astigmatism and cataracts without an additional surgery using a specially designed toric IOL.

 Advanced Cataract Surgery

-For Advanced Cataract Surgery – several IOL options exist to achieve the best full range of vision – these are called presbyopia (presbyopia is the lost of near focus) correcting IOLs:
+For Advanced Cataract Surgery, several IOL options exist to achieve the best full range of vision.
+These are called presbyopia correcting IOLs.

+Presbyopia is the loss of near focus.
 Presbyopia usually becomes noticeable after the age of 40.
-That time you realize your arms aren’t long enough for reading your phone or a book.
+It’s that time when you realize your arms aren’t long enough for reading your phone or a book.
 If you have presbyopia, you might currently use reading glasses or bifocals to see those things up close.

-There are several types of IOLs that can correct for presbyopia, depending on your unique vision demands, an Oklahoma Medical Eye Group physician will recommend a lens for you!
+There are several types of IOLs that can correct for presbyopia.
+Depending on your unique vision demands, any of our Oklahoma Medical Eye Group physicians will recommend the right lens for you!

-Multifocal IOLs, which we use in our practice, provide good distance vision, as well as personalized near vision so you can focus where you use your vision most while relying on glasses less often for daily tasks, overall.
+Multifocal IOLs, which we offer at OMEG, provide good distance vision, as well as personalized near vision so you can overall focus where you use your vision most while relying on glasses less often for daily tasks.

 Extended Depth of Focus IOLs

-Extended Depth of Focus (EDOF) IOLs, which give you a continuous range of high-quality vision: excellent distance and intermediate vision with improved near vision.
+Extended Depth of Focus IOLs give you a continuous range of high-quality vision: excellent distance and intermediate vision with improved near vision.

 Accommodating IOLs shift position in the eye as the eye muscles focus on near objects.
 They give excellent distance vision, and good intermediate vision while reducing dependence for many near tasks.